-In order to legally drive in Florida, the law requires you to carry Personal Injury Protection insurance (PIP).
+To legally drive in Florida, the law requires you to carry Personal Injury Protection insurance (PIP).
 If you’re injured in an accident, your policy pays for you and your passengers’ injuries, regardless of fault.
 It’s important to note that your PIP policy may not cover all of the expenses related to your injuries.
-Your medical bills may exceed your coverage and you may incur expenses that aren’t covered by your policy.
+Your medical bills may exceed your coverage, and you may incur costs that aren’t covered by your policy.

 Damages in Personal Injury Cases

 Please consult a car accident lawyer from the applicable jurisdiction if you were involved in an auto accident in another state.

 This category of damages is often referred to as “pain and suffering” among car accident attorneys.
-It includes hard to calculate items, such as physical pain that you experience with each car accident injury, the emotional trauma that comes with such a terrifying experience, the inconvenience to your life caused by your recovery.
+It includes hard-to-calculate impacts, such as physical pain that you experience with each car accident injury, the emotional trauma that comes with such a terrifying experience, the inconvenience to your life caused by your recovery, and more.
 In wrongful death cases, it could also include loss of companionship.
-The state of Florida does not have a cap on pain and suffering damages.
+Unfortunately, the state of Florida does not have a cap on pain and suffering damages.

-These are damages that exceed compensation and are designed to punish the defendant for wanton or egregious actions.
-In an auto accident case, the plaintiff’s lawyer would have to show that their client’s injury or injuries were caused by an excessively reckless action on the part of the at-fault party.
-A Fort Lauderdale personal injury lawyer from our office can advise you whether they believe your case is likely to garner punitive damages.
+These damages go beyond seeking compensation and are designed to punish the defendant for wanton or egregious actions.
+For example, in an auto accident case, the plaintiff’s lawyer will have to show that their client’s injury or injuries were caused by an excessively reckless action on the part of the at-fault party.
+Therefore, these damages are not included.

 Statute of Limitations for Florida Car Accidents

 For most car accidents, the statute of limitations for filing a claim is four years from the date of the accident — or from the date that you first realized you were injured, if the dates are different.
-If the accident ended in a wrongful death, the statute of limitations is two years from the date of death.
+If the accident ended in wrongful death, the statute is two years from the date of death.
 Regardless of the circumstances surrounding your case, involving an attorney who handles accidents and car accident injuries at your earliest convenience is in your best interests.

 Car Accident Types

-While high-speed collisions tend to be associated with serious injuries, even a small rear-end collision in a parking lot can lead to a moderate but painful case of whiplash that can require months of recuperation to heal properly.
+While high-speed collisions tend to be associated with severe injuries, even a small rear-end collision in a parking lot can lead to a moderate but painful case of whiplash that can require months or years of recovery to heal properly.

-Whether the car is stopped at a traffic signal, a stop sign, or in a line of cars leaving the mall or grocery store, these are by far the most prolific types of crashes in Fort Lauderdale and a leading cause of whiplash, which can occur at low speeds.
+Whether the motor is stopped at a traffic signal, a stop sign, or in a line of cars leaving the mall or grocery store, rear-end collisions are by far the most prolific types of crashes in Fort Lauderdale and a leading cause of whiplash, which can occur at low speeds.
 Under Florida law, the driver in the rear vehicle is almost always considered to be at fault.

 When two vehicles strike each other head-on, the speed at impact is the sum of the speed of the cars.
 That means that if both cars are driving 35 mph, the impact is the same as a vehicle traveling 70 mph hitting a brick wall.

-Motorcycles are fast and they offer no exterior protection for the rider.
+Motorcycles are fast, and they offer no exterior protection for the rider.
 Almost all motorcycle accidents involve injury to the rider, even at low speeds that would be considered a minor inconvenience between two cars.
 Even if you’re wearing your helmet and protective gear, you can be severely injured.
-If another driver was at fault for your motorcycle accident, you may have a case.
+If another driver was at fault for your motorcycle accident, you might have a case.

 Commercial Truck Accidents

-Big-rig trucks can have twenty times the mass of a car, so the injury that they can impart on the occupants of a smaller vehicle is much greater than with a car-on-car crash with the same circumstances.
+Semi-trucks and 18-wheelers can have twenty times the mass of a car, so the injuries they can impart to a smaller vehicle’s occupants are much greater than with a car-on-car crash with the same circumstances.
 Commercial vehicles and their drivers are regulated by both the Department of Transportation and the state of Florida.
-Personal injury lawyers in Fort Lauderdale are familiar with the requirements of drivers an know how to find out if the drivers were compliant at the time of the crash.
+They are held to several specific standards that go beyond expectations for someone operating a passenger motor vehicle.

 A person walking or riding a bicycle or e-scooter is at a distinct disadvantage when they come in contact with a car.
 As is the case with motorcycle accidents, there is no outer protection for the victim.
 Consequently, this type of accident will almost always be serious.
 Unraveling the details of this type of Broward County car accident case can be complicated, especially while you are trying to recover from your injuries, which is why it’s so important to connect with an attorney as soon as possible.

 FAQ About Car Accidents

 If you’re injured in an accident, the insurance company will be more than happy to settle with you directly.
-In fact, the adjuster may show up at the scene of the accident or in the hospital and offer to cut you a check for your medical expenses, vehicle damage, and a little extra for your inconvenience.
+The adjuster may show up at the accident scene or in the hospital and offer to cut you a check for your medical expenses, vehicle damage, and a little extra for your inconvenience.

 Accident attorneys in Fort Lauderdale, FL — and nearly everywhere else in the United States — work on a contingency basis, which means that they’re paid from the proceeds of your settlement or award.
 We will be able to go through the details of how we determine a contingency fee during our initial consultation.
 Hence, you understand clearly what you can expect to pay (as a percentage of your final award).

-For personal injury lawyers, Fort Lauderdale and beyond is covered by the Florida State Bar Association, who sets the guidelines for contingency fees for car accidents and other types of accident cases.
-Because they do not set a schedule, like in some states, and only say that fees must be reasonable, you should make sure to know what the law firm’s fee schedule is in advance of committing to them.
+Fort Lauderdale and beyond are covered by the Florida State Bar Association, which sets the guidelines for contingency fees for car accidents and other types of accident cases for personal injury lawyers.
+However, because they do not set a schedule, like in some states, and only say that fees must be reasonable, you should make sure to know what the law firm’s fee schedule is in advance of committing to them.